What to Expect: HIV Testing

 If you have already scheduled an annual checkup, be sure to ask your provider for an HIV test.

 Getting an HIV test generally takes just a few minutes.
-However, your healthcare provider may ask questions about your medical and sexual history before your test.
+However, the health care provider may ask questions about your medical and sexual history before your test.
 It is also an excellent time to ask any questions you might have about the test or any other health-related matters.
-(Read: “Eight conversations to have with your doctor.”)

-If you believe you have recently been exposed to HIV, your provider may also talk to you about window periods, the period between when a person is exposed to HIV and when a test can detect the virus.
+If you think you’ve recently been exposed to HIV, a provider may also talk to you about window periods, the period between when you’re exposed to HIV and when a test can detect the virus.
 The window period varies from person to person and depends on the type of HIV test administered.

 Learn more about the different types of HIV tests.